Antique Billiard Accessories

 Antique Slot Machine c1903

-This is the crown jewel of the collection you've been describing.
-The Abel Nau "Le Phénix" is a fascinating anomaly in gambling history—a machine with a French name and soul, but an American "birth certificate."
+(Item 211) The Abel Nau "Le Phénix" is a fascinating anomaly in gambling history—a machine with a French name and soul, but an American "birth certificate."
 The "Le Phénix" (The Phoenix) While Pierre-Abel Nau was a French inventor/distributor, these machines were often manufactured in the United States (frequently in Chicago, the slot machine capital of the world) to bypass strict import/export tariffs and to leverage the superior precision casting available in American factories at the turn of the century.
 Metal accents having variegated copper finish.
-Key Features of Item 211: The [...]
+Key Features of Item The Mechanism: This isn't just a standard 3-reel slot.
+It is [...]

 Antique Ivory Poker Chips Old West Saloon c1880s